-- (a) Purpose.-\ \ \

-- (b) \ \ \

-- (1) \ \ \

-(A)(i) \ \ \

-(ii) [additional indicators of performance (if any)] employment performance indicators identified by the eligible agency under paragraph (2)(B); and

-\ \ \ \ \ \ \

-(2) Indicators of Performance.-

-(A) CORE INDICATORS OF PERFORMANCE.-The core indicators of performance shall include the following:

-(i) [Demonstrated] Measurable improvements in literacy skill levels in reading, writing, and speaking the English language, numeracy, problem solving, English language acquisition, and other literacy skills. [(ii) Placement in, retention in, or completion of, postsecondary education, training, unsubsidized employment or career advancement.] (ii) Placement in, retention in, or completion of, postsecondary education or other training programs.
+(a) Purpose.- (b) ELIGIBLE AGENCY PERFORMANCE MEASURES.- (1) IN GENERAL.- (A)(i) (ii) [additional indicators of performance (if any)] the employment performance indicators identified by the eligible agency under paragraph (2)(B); and [(2) Indicators of Performance.- [(A) CORE INDICATORS OF PERFORMANCE.-The core indicators of performance shall include the following: (i) Demonstrated improvements in literacy skill levels in reading, writing, and speaking the English language, numeracy, problem solving, English language acquisition, and other literacy skills. (ii) Placement in, retention in, or completion of, postsecondary education, training, unsubsidized employment or career advancement. (iii) Receipt of a secondary school diploma or its recognized equivalent.